bytecodealliance/wasmtime/docs/examples-rust-multithreading.md

   * [`TableType`](https://docs.wasmtime.dev/api/wasmtime/struct.TableType.html)
   * [`InstanceType`](https://docs.wasmtime.dev/api/wasmtime/struct.InstanceType.html)

-These types, as the traits imply, safe to send and share across threads.
+These types, as the traits imply, are safe to send and share across threads.
 Note that the major types to call out here are `Module` and `Engine`.
 The `Engine` is important because it enables sharing compilation configuration for an entire application.
 Each `Engine` is intended to be long-lived for this reason.

 Additionally `Module`, the compiled version of a WebAssembly module, is safe to send and share across threads.
 This notably means that you can compile a module